joshuaskelly/vgio/docs/reference/quake2/sp2.rst

 .. _sp2.py: https://github.com/joshuaskelly/vgio/tree/master/vgio/quake2/sp2.py

-The :py:mod:`sp2` module provides an :py:class:`Sp2` class which derives from :py:class:`ReadWriteFile` and is used to read and write Quake sp2 data.
+The :py:mod:`sp2` module provides an :py:class:`Sp2` class which derives from :py:class:`~vgio._core.ReadWriteFile` and is used to read and write Quake sp2 data.

 .. autofunction:: is_sp2file